-Also called sprue or gluten intolerance, an inherited, autoimmune disease in which the lining of the small intestine is damaged from eating gluten and other proteins found in wheat, barley, rye, and possibly oats.
+Celiac disease, also called sprue or gluten intolerance, is an inherited, autoimmune disease in which the lining of the small intestine is damaged from eating gluten and other proteins found in wheat, barley, rye, and possibly oats.

 The disease can develop at any point in life, from infancy to late adulthood.
 Those with a family member with celiac disease are at greater risk for developing the disease.
 The disorder is most common in Caucasians and those of European ancestry.
 Women are affected more commonly than men.

 Numerous diseases and conditions are associated with celiac disease, including: